 <Directory /> Options

-Restricting access on basis of Directory, File and Location in Apache.
+Restricting access on basis of Directory, File the Location in Apache.

 To restrict directory and files access from users, It will only allowed the ips are defined with Allow from.